Two guys plugging their ears

 #2 Vivint

 Vivint hardwired home security systems feature AI-powered pet detection to cut down on false alarms.
 Vivint is also fully smart home compatible, with optional environmental sensors.
-Of course, this isn’t a $200 DIY system.
-Vivint home security starts at $1,200 and requires a professional installation.
-If that seems like an arm and a leg to pay for home security, just remember there are smartphones that cost more.
+Keep in mind, this isn’t a budget DIY system.
+Vivint home security equipment pricing can easily exceed $1,000 and requires professional installation.
+While that may seem steep, it’s a worthwhile investment for comprehensive smart home security.
 Here’s our full Vivint review.

 #3 Frontpoint